CPCLab/lister/README.md

+#

-# LISTER: **Li**fe **S**cience Pro**t**ocol M**e**tadata Parse**r**
+# LISTER: **Li**fe **S**cience Experimen**t** M**e**tadata Parse**r**

 This repository contains a set of files to parse SOP from lab experiments.

 # Motivation

 As research group usually has its own set of SOP to conduct experiments, a tool to extract metadata from an editable document (e.g., DOCX) would be handy.
 The metadata is helpful in documenting the research and hence improves the reproducibility of the conducted research.
-To enable the metadata extraction, the SOP should follow some annotation rules (described later below).
+To enable the metadata extraction, the experiment documentation should follow some annotation rules (described later below).

 # Repository structure

 - The base directory contains the metadata extraction script.
-- *input* directory contains the docx SOP examples for the extraction.
+- *input* directory contains the docx experiment documentation examples for the extraction.
 - *output* directory contains extracted steps order – key – value in both JSON and XLSX format.

 # List of supported annotations